-The next session will start on Thursday, April 25th, meeting each Thursday at 3:30 pm PT / 5:30 pm CT / 6:30 pm ET for 2 hours via video chat through Thursday, June 13th. (please note our earlier start time!)
+The next session will start on Tuesday, September 24th, meeting each Tuesday at 5 pm PT / 7 pm CT / 8 pm ET for 2 hours via video chat through Tuesday, November 12th.

 Our online, Unspoken Ink: Creative Writing Workshop is designed to take you on a journey through your cancer diagnosis and into your survivorship with a small group of your young adult cancer patient/survivor peers.
 Each 8-week* Writing Workshop consists of a weekly writing night attended via online video chat.
 We will get to know one another in an intimate, 18 person setting and address issues that transport us from initial diagnosis into the new normal and survivorship.

 *This Winter 2020 session will be 7 weeks instead of the normal 8 weeks.